The 8th Conference of

-Get-together on the Wednesday evening at the venue
+We had a get-together on the Wednesday evening at the venue

-Conference Dinner on the Thursday evening at
+and Conference Dinner on the Thursday evening at

-and Copenhagen Culture Night on the Friday!
+and enjoyed the stormy Copenhagen Culture Night on the Friday!

-The program will be intense and exciting:
+The program was intense and exciting:

 Selected posters will be highlighted as short presentations

-(1 minute/1 slide).
+(1 minute!/1 slide).

-Posters are shown during the whole event.
+Posters were shown during the whole event.

 Because parasites are beautiful.

-Keynote of the First Session will offer something
+Keynote of the First Session offered something

 for everyone’s plate: Foodborne parasites!